alfe-ai/alfe-ai/PrintifyPriceUpdater/README.md

 1. Copy `sample.env` to `.env` and fill in your Printify credentials.
 Set `PRINTIFY_PUBLISH=true` if you want the script to publish the product after updating; omit or set to `false` to skip publishing.
-Include `EBAY_API_TOKEN` to allow the SKU tracker to query eBay for existing listings.
+If `EBAY_API_TOKEN` is provided (or retrievable via the ProgramaticPuppet token flow), the SKU tracker will query eBay for existing listings automatically.
 2. Run the script:

 ```bash